- General information on Canadian Military Colleges

 How many offers are made annually for thoses trades?

-The amount of offers will vary from one year to another.
-Approximatively 450 offers are made annually under the ROTP of which 300 will be for studies within the Canadian Military Colleges (Kingston and Saint-Jean).
+The number of offers will vary from one year to another.
+Approximatively 450 offers are made annually under the ROTP of which 380 will be for studies within the Canadian Military Colleges (Kingston and Saint-Jean).
 Find below the number of offers by trade made to officer cadets/ naval cadets at RMC Saint-Jean in the last two years:

 Programmes and Courses